lse-ds105/ds105a-2024-project-data_dazzlers/README.md

 This will run the functions stored.

-If you're working with Jupyter notebooks, you can start the notebook server with:
+If you're working with Jupyter Notebooks, you can start the notebook server with:

 ```
 jupyter notebook